Growers are going digital – are ag retailers going with them?

 There is currently no Amazon-equivalent in the agriculture industry, but statistics support a continuous increase in farmers’ interest in online input purchasing in the coming years.
 This is already having an impact on the way ag retailers traditionally do business.

-Cobank, one of the largest agricultural investment banks and loan providers in the United States, reported farmers purchased inputs online in 2017.
+Cobank, one of the largest agricultural investment banks and loan providers in the United States, reported that 25 per cent of American farmers purchased inputs online in 2017.
 This figure has shown steady, consistent growth over time – it was 16 per cent in 2013, and in 2015 it was 20 per cent.
 Cobank and other experts believe this trend will continue.

 As the methods by which farmers purchase inputs changes, the competitive landscape is also changing.